Polar-Tang/notes-backend/markdown/short_notes.go/data-types/maps/map.md

 }
 hits := make(map[Key]int)
 ```
- we use the [[mutation]], which is a feature of the map, and we were just changing an element of the map and not the entire map
+ we use the [[markdown/short_notes.go/data-types/maps/mutation]], which is a feature of the map, and we were just changing an element of the map and not the entire map
 ```go
  hits[Key{"/", "vn"}]++
 ```